 - Pull your shoulder blades together to maintain a strong back (crossing your arms in front of you will also help you do this)

 - Push knees outward when both squatting down and coming up.
 Watch to ensure your knees are not tracking forward beyond your ankles

 - Squat downwards (just past 90 degrees) but make sure you maintain your flat, strong back

 - Squeeze your glutes at the top

-The widely known push-up is great for so many reasons.
-It truly is a full body workout.
-I love push-ups because I can feel my legs, core, back and arms working all at once.
+The widely known push-up is great for so many reasons and is the ultimate full body workout.

 How to do a Push-Up